Semantics meets attractiveness: Choice by salience: A testable model of salience

 \begin{definition} For any choice $c \colon \X \to X$, a \textsl{switch} is an ordered pair $(A,B)$ of menus such that $A \subseteq B$ and $c(A) \neq c(B) \in A$.\footnote{\cite{CherepanovFeddersenSandroni2013} refer to such a pair of menus as \textsl{anomalous}.} A switch $(A,B)$ is \textsl{minimal} if $\vert B \setminus A \vert = 1$.
 Equivalently, a minimal switch is a pair $(A,A \cup x)$ of menus such that $c(A) \neq c(A \cup x) \neq x$. \end{definition}

-Switches are violations of Axiom$\:\alpha$ (equivalently, WARP).
-In particular, a minimal switch $(A,A \cup x)$ arises whenever if the DM chooses $y$ from a menu $A$, and a new item $x$ is added to $A$, then the item selected from the larger menu $A \cup x$ is neither the old nor the new.
-For finite choices, any switch can always be reduced to a minimal one:
+Switches are violations of Axiom\,$\:\alpha$ (equivalently, WARP).
+A minimal switch $(A,A \cup x)$ arises whenever if the DM chooses $y$ from a menu $A$, and a new item $x$ is added to $A$, then the item selected from the larger menu $A \cup x$ is neither the old nor the new.
+When the ground set $X$ is finite, switches can always be reduced to a minimal ones: